ZeeshanAli-0704/SystemDesignWithZeeshanAli/readm2.md

-Perfect 👍 now that your README structure is stable, I’ll enrich it by adding **short descriptions** to each section/folder, just like you did for *Blob Storage* and *Bloom Filters*.

-Here’s your **updated README with descriptions added**:

----

 # System Design with Zeeshan Ali

 Welcome to the **System Design with Zeeshan Ali** repository!
 This collection is dedicated to in-depth articles and resources on system design, covering foundational concepts, architecture patterns, optimization techniques, and real-world case studies.
 Each section is carefully curated to provide clear explanations, practical examples, and best practices for building scalable, reliable, and efficient systems.